napari/napari.github.io/dev/_sources/gallery/magic_parameter_sweep.rst

 1. overriding the default widget type with a custom class
 2. the `auto_call` option, which calls the function whenever a parameter changes

+.. tags:: gui

 ..
-GENERATED FROM PYTHON SOURCE LINES 11-47
+GENERATED FROM PYTHON SOURCE LINES 13-49